7 OBVIOUS BEGINNER MISTAKES IN YOUR VIDEO GAME HUD

 If you are adding more confusion than clarity, you’re not providing much in the “Heads-Up” department.
 Let’s try a more tempered approach to throwing in the Kitchen Sink.

 Some information can be opt-in; informing the player only as they need to know it.
-For example: prices inset on buy buttons, click-and-hold commands to read a full note rather than a snippet, complicated weapon stats distilled to a singular DPS value, etc. All information can be “rounded down”.
+For example: shop prices that are inset on buy buttons, click-and-hold commands to read a full note rather than a snippet, complicated weapon stats distilled to a singular DPS value for rapid decision-making, etc. All information can be “rounded down”.

-Some information, once learned, does not have to be relearned immediately.
-That means some widgets can fade over time, or never show up under certain conditions, for example: hiding combat UI outside of encounters, or giving tutorials a [Do Not Show Me Again] button.
+Some information, once learned, does not have to be relearned immediately – if at all.
+That means some UX widgets can fade over time, or never show up under certain conditions, for example: hiding combat UI outside of encounters, or giving tutorials a [Do Not Show Me Again] button.

-Write a list of everything you want on the HUD.
+Traditionally, UI Artists use a Wireframe as a “blueprint” to see where elements will go on the screen as early as possible.
+Don’t know how to wireframe?
+No problem, write a list of everything you want on the HUD.
 Now assign it a number based on its importance to the player.
-This is your Hierarchy, and important tool in UI UX Design.
+This is your Hierarchy, and important tool in videogame UI Design.
 Build the high priority items first and then build secondary items around this new foundation.
 Another way to use Hierarchy is to keep removing low-priority items until there is a measurable impact on gameplay.
-After all: if there’s no impact, was it an important addition?
+After all: if there’s no impact, how important could it have been?

 YOU DIDN'T TEST EARLY AND IN-CONTEXT